Premier Marinas

 Premier Marinas Limited, owned by the Wellcome Trust, is based in Hampshire.
-It owns and manages nine coastal marinas and boatyards in England.
-Premier’s marinas are situated on the south coast at Falmouth in Cornwall; Noss on Dart in Dartmouth; Swanwick, Universal Marina, on the hamble, Gosport, Port Solent and Southsea in Hampshire; and Chichester, Brighton and Eastbourne in Sussex.
+It owns and manages eleven coastal marinas and boatyards in England.
+Premier’s marinas are situated on the south coast at Falmouth in Cornwall; Noss on Dart in Dartmouth; Swanwick, Universal Marina, on the hamble, Gosport, Port Solent, Trafalgar Wharf and Southsea in Hampshire; and Chichester, Brighton and Eastbourne in Sussex.
 Premier Marinas’ core business is the ownership, management and development of these marina sites, including the provision of wet and dry berthing and boatyard services to leisure yachts and motorboats.
 The company hosts boat shows, including an annual boat show that has been occurring for over thirty years.